UNIFIED CONNECTIVITY [UCON] is the security framework for RFC-communication

 Review and Adjustments

-• Evaluate Whitelists and Blacklists: Periodically review the whitelisted and blacklisted RFC-enabled function modules.
+• Evaluate Allowlists and Denielists: Periodically review the listed RFC-enabled function modules.
 Remove any obsolete entries and add new ones as business requirements change.

 • Adjust Access Controls: As your organization evolves, adjust access controls to ensure that only authorized users and systems can communicate with the SAP environment.